medic/cht-docs/content/en/apps/reference/forms/contact.md

 > `medic-conf --local convert-contact-forms upload-contact-forms`

-Starting in cht-core release 3.10, we can now use property files in contact forms to help with flxibly showing/hiding them based on an expression or permission as specified in the [app form schema]({{< ref "apps/reference/forms/contact#formsappform_namepropertiesjson" >}}).
+Starting in cht-core release 3.10, we can now configure property files in contact forms to show or hide them based on an expression or permission as specified in the [app form schema]({{< ref "apps/reference/forms/contact#formsappform_namepropertiesjson" >}}).